knncolle

 Helper class to track nearest neighbors.

 This is a priority queue that tracks the nearest neighbors of an observation of interest.
 Specifically, it contains indices and distances of the k nearest neighbors, in decreasing order from the top of the queue.
 When the queue is at capacity and new elements are added, existing elements will be displaced by incoming elements with shorter distances.
+(In the presence of ties, neighbors with lower indices will prevail.)

 This class is intended to be used in implementations of Searcher::search() to track the k-nearest neighbors.
 When searching for neighbors of an existing observation in the dataset, it is recommended to search for the k + 1 neighbors.
 The appropriate report() overload can then be used to remove the observation of interest from its own neighbor list.